ABC Motors Logo

 ABC Motors, a British company known for manufacturing automobiles, airplanes, scooters, and engines, was founded by Ronald Charteris in 1912.
 The company was originally called All British Engine Company and was headquartered in Hersham, Surrey.

-The early years of ABC Motors were devoted to building engines for automobiles and airplanes.
+ABC Motors’ early years were devoted to building engines for automobiles and airplanes.
 However, in the 1920s, the company expanded its product line to include the Skootamota scooter and the ABC model automobile.

-The company gained a reputation for building lightweight, high-performance engines that were widely used in various races, including Malcolm Campbell’s speed record-setting cars.
-During the 1920s and 30s, ABC Motors also produced the Skootmobile scooters and the Voiturette velomobile.
+The company was known for building lightweight, high-performance engines widely used in various races, including Malcolm Campbell’s speed record-setting cars.
+During the 1920s and 30s, ABC Motors produced the Skootmobile scooters and the Voiturette velomobile.

 At the height of World War II, the company was involved in the war effort, producing engine components for military aircraft.